 Next click “Save” and your files will be saved to your desktop.

 Exporting from goHUNT Maps

-If you’re an INSIDER, goHUNT Maps is included in your membership at no additional cost.
+If you’re an INSIDER, goHUNT Maps on the web and mobile are both included in your membership at no additional cost.
 If you aren’t a member, you can try it FREE for seven days.
-If you have any questions, feel free to comment below and we'll be happy to explain in further detail.
+If you have any questions, feel free to comment below.